torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 QEMU which we will cover later in this document.

-Why Would I Want User Mode Linux?
+Why Would I Want User Mode GNU/Linux?
 =================================

-* If User Mode Linux kernel crashes, your host kernel is still fine.
+* If User Mode GNU/Linux kernel crashes, your host kernel is still fine.
 It is not accelerated in any way (vhost, kvm, etc) and it is not trying to access any devices directly.
 It is, in fact, a process like any other.